 AKADEMIK SHOKALSKIY

-Please note that Expedition #'s 1630, 1634, 1654, 1664, 1772 and 1778 will be on board the Akademik Shokalskiy.
+Please note that expedition #'s 1730, 1736, 1873 and 1877 will be on board the Akademik Shokalskiy.
 This is an identical sister ship to Spirit of Enderby with the same specifications, performance and like Spirit of Enderby has been tastefully redecorated.
 Cabin numbers and configurations are the same with a couple of small exceptions ... please ask reservation staff if requesting a specific cabin to ensure that it is what you want.
 Like Spirit of Enderby an experienced Russian Crew and an enthusiastic, experienced and knowledgeable team of lecturers and Zodiac drivers will be on board.
 This vessel is under Heritage Expeditions' management so expect the same professional service and standard.

 RUSSIAN FAR EAST EXPEDITIONS

-Travelling to and from the Russian Far East is not difficult or complicated.
-But you do need to plan in advance.
+FLYING TO AND FROM RUSSIA Travelling to and from the Russian Far East is not difficult or complicated, but you do need to plan in advance.
 Heritage Expeditions staff are in regular contact with a number of airlines that can provide safe and reliable connections to the main cities that the expeditions featured in this brochure depart from.
 Please ask your reservations agent for further information on our charter flight services to Anadyr.
 This information is a guide to the options available for flights at the time of publishing.
-ANADYR From Europe: Nonstop direct flights available from Moscow with Transaero.
-From America: Heritage Expeditions has charter flights from/to Nome, Alaska for 'Across the Top of the World', 'Birding Chukotka' and 'Chukotka - Where Russia's Day Begins'.
+ANADYR From Europe: Nonstop direct flights available from Moscow.
+From America: Heritage Expeditions has charter flights from/to Nome, Alaska for 'Across the Top of the World' and 'Chukotka - Where Russia's Day Begins'.
 Flights are also available to join 'Jewel of the Russian Far East' and at the end of 'Siberia's Forgotten Coast'.
-Seats are subject to availability at the time of reservation.
-From Australasia: You can either travel via the USA to connect with our charter flights from Nome or transit through Khabarovsk or Moscow.
-MAGADAN From Europe: Nonstop direct flight available from Moscow with Transaero.
-From America: Flights to Korea or China offer onward flight option to Vladivostok and Khabarovsk.
+Seats are subject to availability at the time of reservation From Australasia: You can either travel via the USA to connect with our charter flights from Nome or transit through Khabarovsk or Moscow.
+MAGADAN From Europe: Nonstop direct flight available from Moscow with Aeroflot.
+From America: Flights to Korea or China offer onward flight options to Vladivostok and Khabarovsk.
 From Australasia: Flights to Korea or China offer onward flight options to Vladivostok or Khabarovsk.
-PETROPAVLOVSK-KAMCHATSKIY From Europe: Nonstop direct flights available from Moscow with a number of different airlines including Aeroflot and Transaero.
+PETROPAVLOVSK-KAMCHATSKIY From Europe: Nonstop direct flights available from Moscow with Aeroflot or indirectly with Siberia Airlines (S7).
 From America: Flights to Korea or China offer onward flight options to Vladivostok or Khabarovsk.
 Or you can fly from Anchorage directly to Petropavlovsk-Kamchatskiy with Yakutia Air (seasonal).
 From Australasia: Flights to Korea or China offer onward flight options to Vladivostok or Khabarovsk.
-YUZHNO-SAKHALINSK From Europe: Nonstop direct flights available from Moscow with a number of different airlines.
+YUZHNO-SAKHALINSK From Europe: Nonstop direct flights available from Moscow with Aeroflot, or indirectly with Siberia Airlines (S7).
 From America: Flights to Korea or China offer onward flight options to Vladivostok or Khabarovsk From Australasia: Flights to Korea or China offer onward flight options to Vladivostok or Khabarovsk.
 Or you can choose a nonstop direct flight from Seoul.
+MURMANSK From Europe: Nonstop direct flights available from Moscow with Aeroflot or Utair.
+Indirect flights available via St Petersburg.
+From America: Flights via Moscow or St Petersburg offer onward flight options to Murmansk.
+From Australasia: Flights via Moscow offer onward flight options to Murmansk.